 The short answer: No

-The long answer: Absolutely no one traveling takes them there but there is a small risk potential in Bolivia, however I think it is just a statistic, I met someone absolutely freaking out about getting anti malarials for going to La Paz, but when we got there it was so high there wasn't even mosquitos! about 2 years ago
+The long answer: Absolutely no one traveling takes them there but there is a small risk potential in Bolivia, however I think it is just a statistic, I met someone absolutely freaking out about getting anti malarials for going to La Paz, but when we got there it was so high there wasn't even mosquitos! over 2 years ago